 150 years ago, 1870: #innovations

-Reading technology - “The improvement that we illustrate in this document represents a luxury that few, sick or healthy, after enjoying it once, will be willing to give up.
-These devices allow reading while a person is sitting or lying down.
-In this way the printed material is placed directly in front of the eyes and in a position that does not require muscular effort to support the book or keep the body in a tiring position.
+Reading technology - “The improvement that we illustrate in this document represents a luxury that few, sick or healthy, after having enjoyed once, will be willing to give up.
+These devices allow you to read while a person is sitting or lying down.
+In this way, the printed material is placed directly in front of the eyes and in a position that does not require muscular effort to support the book or keep the body in a tiring position.
 This invention was patented through the Scientific American Patent Agency by Edward Conley of Cincinnati, Ohio.
 If it weren't for the vintage print it would seem the description of a Kindle.